weezqyd/tenancy/contributing.md

 In order to match our coding style, make sure you:
  - adhere to the editorconfig; common IDE's have support natively or through addons.
  - adhere to PSR-2.
+ - adhere to PSR-4.

 # Contributor License Agreement

-By contributing your code to hyn/multi-tenant you grant Daniël Klabbers a non-exclusive, irrevocable, worldwide, royalty-free, sublicensable, transferable license under all of Your relevant intellectual property rights (including copyright, patent, and any other rights), to use, copy, prepare derivative works of, distribute and publicly perform and display the Contributions on any licensing terms, including without limitation:
+By contributing your code to elimuswift/tenancy you grant Albert Leitato a non-exclusive, irrevocable, worldwide, royalty-free, sublicensable, transferable license under all of Your relevant intellectual property rights (including copyright, patent, and any other rights), to use, copy, prepare derivative works of, distribute and publicly perform and display the Contributions on any licensing terms, including without limitation: